 Permian set for M&A frenzy as cash-rich producers seek reserve boost.

-Dealmaking is picking up in the Permian basin, the largest US oil patch, as drillers look to quickly rebuild their depleting assets, Reuters
+Dealmaking is picking up in the Permian basin, the largest US oil patch, as drillers look to quickly rebuild their depleting assets, Reuters reported.

 Permian is a prime target for producers looking to increase their inventory.
 The shale patch, which lies between Texas and New Mexico, has the necessary infrastructure and is known for high productivity and large undeveloped reserves.